-The EA is the appropriate level of analysis because the proposed project is for a small groundwater well in the YCGA for the domestic use of one house, and one acre of lawn and garden irrigation, which is a locally accepted practice.
+If an EIS is not required, explain why the EA is the appropriate level of analysis for this proposed action: The EA is the appropriate level of analysis because the proposed project is to drill a small groundwater well in the YCGA for the domestic use of one house, stock use for two horses, and seasonal lawn & garden watering of 0.5 acres, which are locally accepted practices.
 No significant impacts are anticipated.
 None of the identified impacts for any of the alternatives is significant as defined in ARM 36.2.524.